plfiorini/slides/slides/fosdem-2014/slides.md

-title: What is Maui?
+title: Me

-Maui is a small Linux optimized for desktops with a custom user interface.

 ---

-title: Goals

-Linux distribution:
+title: What is this stuff?

+Maui:

+- Convenient way to distribute the desktop
+- GNU/Linux stack, Qt, Hawaii
-- Atomic, safe updates and upgrades
+- Atomic, safe updates and upgrades (OSTree)
 - Download only what's changed, zlib compressed
 - Bundles instead of packages
 - Focused on Qt and desktop needs

-Desktop:
+Hawaii:

 - Low footprint Wayland and QtQuick based desktop
+- Modular, less dependencies
-- Adapt to different form factors
+- Adapt to different devices
+- Customizable layouts
-- Fast boot
+- Easier styling

----

-title: Maui
-subtitle: Linux distribution
-class: segue dark nobackground

 ---